 Of course, the challenge in making it low carb was getting rid of the fruit juice but keeping the fruit flavor.

-Making a Sparkling Planter’s Punch Cocktail
+Making Low Carb Sparkling Planter’s Punch Cocktail

 Tips for Your Low Carb Caribbean Brunch